- A. David Smith

 27 / 5 / 2207

-will do.
 Anything.
 Send a picture of your wife and kids, a video of you waving, I don’t care.
-Just let me know you’re
+Just let me know you’re there, and this

-given a name for it yet.
+name for it yet.
 What the hell for?
 I can’t even describe what it is.
-Whatever it is, it’s enveloped the entire
+Whatever it is, it’s enveloped the entire station, all 300